-Figure 1: The mechanism of bioaccumulation of CTXs, with Gambierdiscus (for example G. polynesiensis (A)) at the base of the food web inhabiting the macroalgae Padina spp.
+Figure 1: The mechanism of bioaccumulation of CTXs, with Gambierdiscus (for example G. polynesiensis CG14 (A)) at the base of the food web inhabiting the macroalgae Padina spp.
 (B) [1].
-A herbivore, here a white trevally (Pseudocaranx dentex) (C) [2] consumes CTX from G. polynesiensis along with the macroalgae, which is then either passes directly to humans through consumption, or through an intermediary piscivorous vector such as Australian spotted mackerel (Scomberomorus munroi) (D) [3].
+A herbivore, here a white trevally (Pseudocaranx dentex) (C) [2] consumes CTX from G. polynesiensis along with the macroalgae, which then either passes directly to humans through consumption, or through an intermediary piscivorous vector such as Australian spotted mackerel (Scomberomorus munroi) (D) [3].
 Image of G. polynesiensis (strain CG15) taken by A. L. Kretzschmar, 2016, Nikon Eclipse TS100 equipped with an Infinite Luminera 1 camera.

 The symptoms of CFP are largely gastrointestinal and neurotoxic, however, in severe cases, further complications such as cardiovascular or severe neurological symptoms can appear [4].
+In the most extreme cases, CFP can result in death [5].
 Species of Gambierdiscus spp. are predominantly epiphytic, growing on macroalgae and other substrates such as coral detritus.
-Species of Gambierdiscus spp. can vary in the production of CTXs and/or maitotoxins (MTXs) [5, 6].
-If a particular Gambierdiscus sp. is a CTX producer, and inhabit a palatable macroalgal substrate, the toxins bioaccumulate in herbivorous fish and filter feeders with the potential to travel up the food chain to cause CFP in humans [7, 8].
+Species of Gambierdiscus spp. can vary in the production of CTXs [ 6].
+If a particular Gambierdiscus sp. is a CTX producer, and inhabits a palatable macroalgal substrate, the toxins can bioaccumulate in herbivorous fish with the potential to accumulate though the food chain to cause CFP in humans [7, 8,9].

-Gambierdiscus was first identified in 1977, with the type species G. toxicus Adachi & Fukuyo [9 ].
-The genus remained monotypic for 18 years until the discovery of a second species G. belizeanus Faust [10].
-To date, the genus comprises 14 described species and 6 ribo/species types [9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22] .
+Gambierdiscus was first described in 1977, with the type species G. toxicus Adachi & Fukuyo [10].
+The genus remained monotypic for 18 years until the discovery of a second species G. belizeanus Faust [11].
+To date, the genus comprises 16 described species and 4 ribo/species types [ 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23] .
+Since 2014, 6 new species have been described, in part due to the increasing ease and availability of molecular genetic techniques.
 A major revision of the Gambierdiscus species taxonomy was undertaken by Litaker et al. (2009).
-Reports of Gambierdiscus spp. identified based on morphology alone, prior to this revision; need to be considered with caution as several new Gambierdiscus spp. were defined [23, 24, 25].
-Further, intra-species variation and inter-species similarities can cause misidentification [6, 19, 26].
-Hence, molecular genetic tools are important for determining the distribution and abundance of Gambierdiscus species and assess the risk of CFP in that region [6, 19].
-Gambierdiscus spp. produce a suite of different polyketide compounds - CTX, maitotoxin (MTX), gambierone, gambieric acid and gambierol have been characterised to date [27 , 28, 29, 30, 31].
-While any of these can contribute to toxicity, only CTX has been clearly linked to CFP in humans [7, 8].
-The toxin profile of many Gambierdiscus species is not well understood, and many different assays have been used to determine CTX toxicity [32].
-Assays, such as mouse bioassays and neuroblastoma cell-line bioassays are good indicators of the toxicity of an organism, however species/strain specific toxin profiles needs to be elucidated with LC-MS/MS in order to characterise individual toxin congeners [33].
-The toxin profile of Gambierdiscus polynesiensis Chinain & Faust is one of the only Gambierdiscus spp. whose production of CTX congeners (P-CTX-3B, P-CTX-3C, P-CTX-4A, P-CTX-4B and M-seco-CTX-3C) has been verified by LC-MS/MS in isolates from French Polynesia and the Cook Islands, and is thought to be the principal cause of CFP in the Pacific region [34, 35].
-However recently, a G. polynesiensis strain isolated from the Kermandec Islands, Pacific Ocean, did not exhibit CTX toxicity detectable by LC-MS/MS [36].
+Reports of Gambierdiscus spp. identified based on morphology alone, prior to this revision need to be considered with caution, as several new Gambierdiscus spp. were described and the previously accepted morphological features used for identification were no longer considered sufficient for distinguishing some species [ 24, 25,26].
+Further, even with the morphologically distinguishing features accepted today, intra-species variation and inter-species similarities can cause misidentification [ 20, 27,28].
+Hence, molecular genetic tools are important for determining the distribution and abundance of Gambierdiscus species and assessing the risk of CFP in that region [20,27].
+Gambierdiscus spp. produce a suite of different polyketide compounds - CTX, maitotoxin (MTX), gambierone, gambieric acid and gambierol have been characterised to date [ 29, 30, 31,32,33].
+While any of these can contribute to toxicity, the toxin profile of many Gambierdiscus species is not well understood and only CTX has been clearly linked to CFP in humans [7, 8].
+Many different assays have been used to determine CTX toxicity [34], such as the mouse bioassays and neuroblastoma cell-line bioassays, however species/strain specific toxin profiles need to be elucidated with liquid chromatography-mass spectrometry/mass spectrometry (LC-MS/MS) in order to characterise individual toxin congeners [35].
+The toxin profile of Gambierdiscus polynesiensis Chinain & Faust is one of the only Gambierdiscus spp. whose production of CTX congeners (P-CTX-3B, P-CTX-3C, P-CTX-4A, P-CTX-4B and M-seco-CTX-3C) has been verified by LC-MS/MS in isolates from French Polynesia and the Cook Islands, and is thought to be the principal cause of CFP in the Pacific region [36, 37].
+However recently, a G. polynesiensis strain isolated from the Kermadec Islands, Pacific Ocean, did not exhibit CTX toxicity detectable by LC-MS/MS [38].
+This demonstrated that intra-species toxin production can vary.